 In accordance with Condition 17 of the EA Approval, a Spill Contingency and Emergency Response Plan has been developed for the Site.
 The Spill Contingency and Emergency Response Plan documents remedial actions that are required in the event of a spill or upset condition (Stantec, 2011).
-It is the understanding of RWDI that a spill or upset condition requiring remedial action did not occur at the Site in 2019.
+It is understood that a spill or upset condition requiring remedial action did not occur at the Site in 2020.

-6 2020 MONITORING PROGRAM
+6 2021 MONITORING PROGRAM

-The proposed 2020 monitoring program considers the findings of this report and the MECP approved Groundwater and Surface Water Monitoring Plan for the Site.
+The proposed 2021 monitoring program considers the findings of this report and the MECP approved Groundwater and Surface Water Monitoring Plan for the Site.
 Details of the monitoring programs for the Site, including analytes, are summarized in Section 3 of this report.
 The groundwater monitoring locations for the Site are shown in Figure 2.